Springer Center for Internships

 Internship Fund Award (IFA)

 The Internship Fund Award assists selected students with expenses incurred while conducting a summer internship that is either unpaid or provides only a stipend.
-Several students were selected to receive an award for summer 2014.
-Next year's application will be available in February 2015.
+Awards typically range from $500 to $1,000.
+Students can submit a completed application packet from March 2 - May 1, 2015.
+Please read the application guidelines to see if you are eligible.
 If you have any questions, please contact Dawn Koeltzow at email@example.com.

 Journals from the Road showcases the unique experiences of faculty, staff and students as they travel away from Bradley's campus.